-government agencies about whet The Office of arry classified matter.
-To date, the with your standard DOE badge, have ere is no guarantee that it will alword Plan describing your responsibility or other unforeseen circumstances.
-Review the Contingency Plan ar nand carry classified matter. uthorization card to help verify he hand carry authorization as been accepted as proof of ways be accepted. lities if there are travel s that will significantly delay Your overall responsibility is to lost or otherwise compromised. take all steps possible to ensure t You need to know that: that the classified matter is not commensurate with the let their responsibility to confidence.
-You must retain the class store it - appropriately was appropriately cleared indicated.
-Taking classified docume.
-Storing classified matter public lockers, or any oth.
-You may not make unnecessity. assified matter must possess an activation being hand caption and caption being hand caption and safeguard classified in diffied matter in your personal posserapped and sealed and subject to dividual - in a DOE-approved reports to private residences is prohibit in hotel/motel rooms or safes, velous unapproved repository is prohibited proposition. rried and must be aware of formation. session AT ALL TIMES or removal only by you or an ository. bited. hicles or their compartments, ibited. cransporting classified matter. you must report the situation imr working hours, you must notify, The phone numbers for making t the Contingency Plan you will be ified matter, or if it is compromise mediately to your HSO.
-If the incase soon as practical, the DOE Emchese reports are on the HSS hands given.
-If the incident occurs where the meaning of the meeting. eident occurs during non- nergency Operations Center.
-I carry authorization card and in nile you are attending classified I acknowledge that I have read the classified matter: nis briefing and understand my re sponsibilities for hand carrying Printed Name Signature Date
+You can expect to be challenged by government agencies about wheth The Office of that you are authorized to hand card, when used in conjunction we your hand carry authority, but the You will be given a Contingency difficulties, weather conditions, of delivery of the classified matter.
+Find and comply with it when your hand carry with the your difficulties. has developed a special and arry classified matter.
+To date, the re is no guarantee that it will always of the responsibility of the hand carry classified matter. uthorization card to help verify he hand carry authorization as been accepted as proof of ways be accepted. lities if there are travel as that will significantly delay Your overall responsibility is to to lost or otherwise compromised. that the classified matter is not commensurate with the let their responsibility to cont You must retain the classistore it - appropriately wrappropriately cleared indiv Taking classified document Storing classified matter in public lockers, or any other You may not make unnecession. ssified matter must possess an action of information being hand catinuously safeguard classified in fied matter in your personal possapped and sealed and subject to vidual - in a DOE-approved reports to private residences is prohin hotel/motel rooms or safes, very unapproved repository is prohessary convenience stops while thand carried must be appropriate arried and must be aware of formation. session AT ALL TIMES or removal only by you or an ository. bited. chicles or their compartments, nibited. transporting classified matter.
+If you lose or misplace any classify you must report the situation immediately working hours, you must notify, at The phone numbers for making the Contingency Plan you will be meetings at other DOE or government officer or the security officer response. nediately to your HSO.
+If the incas soon as practical, the DOE Ennese reports are on the AU hand given.
+If the incident occurs when the facilities, you should also in cident occurs during non- nergency Operations Center. carry authorization card and in hile you are attending classified I acknowledge that I have read the classified matter: is briefing and understand my re esponsibilities for hand carrying Printed Name Signature Date